-- To make them aware about the concept of social injustice and social justice. - To help them to gain knowledge about legal framework related to various weaker and vulnerable section of the society. - Understand the role and function of legal system and relevant legislation in protecting social justice and human rights. - Develop insight into social legislations and Human rights in dealing with different vulnerable groups. - Understand the context of Human Rights and the emergence of rights based perspective in Social Work practice.
+- To make them aware about the concept of social injustice and social justice. - To help them to gain knowledge about legal framework related to various weaker and vulnerable section of the society. - Understand the role and function of legal system and relevant legislation in protecting social justice and human rights. - Develop insight into social legislations and human rights in dealing with different vulnerable groups.